This essay has been updated periodically to accommodate additional evidence. It was last updated 11 July 2020, probably for the final time.

 American evolutionary biologist George C. Williams died in September 2010 at the age of 83 years.
 I doubt he knew we were facing our own imminent extinction.

 By the time Williams died, I had been sounding the alarm in this space for three years.
 I was not alone.
 The warnings I will mention in this short essay were hardly the first ones about climate catastrophe likely to result from burning fossil fuels.
-A little time with your favorite online search engine will take you to George Perkins Marsh sounding the alarm in 1847, Svente Arrhenius’s relevant journal article in 1896, and young versions of Al Gore, Carl Sagan, and James Hansen testifying before the United States Congress in the 1980s.
+A little time with your favorite online search engine will take you to George Perkins Marsh sounding the alarm in 1847, Svente Arrhenius’s relevant journal article in 1896, Richard Nixon’s knowledge in 1969, and young versions of Al Gore, Carl Sagan, and James Hansen testifying before the United States Congress in the 1980s.
 There is more, of course, all ignored for a few dollars in a few pockets.

 The projected rate of climate change based on IPCC-style gradualism outstrips the adaptive response of vertebrates by a factor of 10,000 times.
 Closer to